 As of Arduino 1.0, the library inherits from the Stream functions, making it consistent with other read/write libraries.
 Because of this, send() and receive() have been replaced with read() and write().

 There are both 7- and 8-bit versions of I2C addresses.
 7 bits identify the device, and the eighth bit determines if it's being written to or read from.
 The Wire library uses 7 bit addresses throughout.
 If you have a datasheet or sample code that uses 8 bit address, you'll want to drop the low bit (i.e. shift the value one bit to the right), yielding an address between 0 and 127.
 However the addresses from 0 to 7 are not used because are reserved so the first address that can be used is 8.
+Please note that a pull-up resistor is needed when connecting SDA/SCL pins.
+Please refer to the examples for more informations.
+MEGA 2560 board has pull-up resistors on pins 20 - 21 onboard.

 Corrections, suggestions, and new documentation should be posted to the Forum.